 My name is Mariana.
-I am on my early 30’s and live in Mexico City with my dog Pablo who is one of my biggest sources of calmness, balance and love.
+I am on my 30’s and live in Mexico City with my dog Pablo who is one of my biggest sources of calmness, balance and love.

-After almost 20 years of visiting several kinds of specialists, being diagnosed with several different conditions, being through a wide range of treatments and knowing something about me was clearly different, I was finally told I had Borderline Personality Disorder 3 years ago.
+After almost 20 years of visiting several kinds of specialists, being diagnosed with several different conditions, being through a wide range of treatments and knowing something about me was clearly different, I was finally told I had Borderline Personality Disorder some years ago.
 I was also diagnosed with a specific kind of epilepsy and fibromyalgia.
 Living with a mental illness is often deeply misunderstood, definitely challenging but it can also be inspiring.
 Surfing through days with BDP is not always bad, believe it or not it can be exciting too.

 I feel deeply committed to bringing this topic to the table as much of the information about this disorder only seems to strengthen stigma around us, it is important to share positive content, not all about BPD is darkness and there are many amazing stories to be shared.
 I feel profoundly interested in accompanying my pairs in what can be a confusing, scary and painful journey so we can walk together .
 As soon as I started digging on this topic I realized there are many of us.

 This is why along with one of my best friends, an amazing and inspiring woman I met because she also has BPD, we decided to create this blog as an honest effort to take our part in making this a more inclusive world.
 I can happily say I am proud of my BPD, it is a superpower!
 And would like to say much more, so I invite you to take a look at our-your borderline project instead.

 In case you wonder, I am the one that writes the word fucking A LOT.